Our Networking Meeting Walkthrough

 Our Education and Development Co-Ordinator manages a weekly educational presentation which lasts approximately 5 minutes.

-Mainly delivered by himself, or sometimes delegated to other members who have volunteered, this part of the meeting aims to this part of the meeting aims to highlight ways members can improve their networking techniques and make full use of their membership of Essex Business Forum.
+Mainly delivered by himself, or sometimes delegated to other members who have volunteered, this part of the meeting aims to highlight ways members can improve their networking techniques and make full use of their membership of Essex Business Forum.

 Most members (and guests) will have prepared their presentation in advance so that it can be delivered effectively and on-time.
 Our time-keeper will give a warning at 50 seconds and a bell is rung at 60 seconds so that you know when to wind up your presentation and sit down.

-Although some guests find this part of the meeting quite daunting we are all a friendly bunch and you will have the opportunity to watch all of the other members first and hopefully see how it is done!
+Although some guests find this part of the meeting quite daunting, we are a friendly bunch, and you will have the opportunity to watch all of the other members first to hopefully see how it is done!

 - Introduce yourself and your business name.
 (10 seconds)